paugier/mercurial-jupyterbook/book/appendix/app-git.md

   name: bash
 ---

-# Appendix: Mercurial for Git Users
+# Mercurial for Git Users

 Are you a Git user wanting to learn about Mercurial or how to use Mercurial?
 You've come to the right place!